eduardosancho/eduardosancho/README.md

 ### About me

-- 👀 Interested in videogame development, DIY projects and entrepreneurship.
+- 👀 Interested in travel, coffee and languages.
-- 🌱 Currently learning AWS, Docker and Kubernetes.
+- 🌱 Currently learning AWS and R for data analytics.
-- 💞️ Looking to collaborate on Web Development and Robotics.
+- 💞️ Always happy to collaborate on Web Development and Robotics.
 - 📫 You can reach me through my email: contact@eduardosancho.com

 <hr>